Photo:

 Seattle Parks and Recreation invites teens, families and community members to take part in the annual youth-organized march to honor Dr. King.
 Gather at 11 a.m. at Martin Luther King Jr. Memorial Park to listen to speeches and music.
 Then, teens will lead the crowd to Rainier Community Center where there will be live performances and food.

-Artists’ performances, from poetry and music to dance and song, are at the forefront of this youth-led and youth-developed festival at Bainbridge Island Museum of Art (BIMA) celebrating the impacts of Dr. King’s legacy on a new generation of leaders.
+Artists’ performances, from poetry and music to dance and song, and sharing camaraderie and resources are at the forefront of this festival at Bainbridge Island Museum of Art (BIMA) celebrating the impact of Dr. King’s legacy.
+Note that some activities require registration.

 The Greater Everett MLK Community Sunday Celebration